Build & Earn Links Using Your Travel Photos

 The thing to watch out for is submitting your images to sites that don’t give credits.
 Like this account on Pixabay that has links from a nice website but I can’t claim it.So make sure you get the list that ONLY allows for link building or else you’ll be giving away your images for free.

 How to check if someone is using your image

 So now that you have uploaded your best images and allowed anyone on the internet to use them, what do you do?
 You find the people using your resources and digital assets and you ask them for a link.
 Easy.

 By using Google Image search you can check if anyone has decided to use your image online.

 I recommend checking if anyone has used your image, maybe every 3 months or so – try not wait longer than that as the older the post is, the harder it is getting the link.

 Bulk checking and automating notifications

 Sometimes it can be hard to track down ALL of the people using all the images or digital assets that you have uploaded.
 Also checking every 3 months is a little bit of a pain in the ass, so I recommend some tools for finding your images online.

-That’s where Tineye comes in again, you can get the service below and do a bulk check once off and I’m pretty sure you guaranteed a hit
+That’s where Tineye comes in again.
+You can get the service below and do a bulk check once-off, and I’m pretty sure you’re guaranteed a hit.

 The trick is to use stock image kind of photos/templates that people will use